 This expense is associated with marketing, licenses and fees, and shareholder communications.
-The expense for the three and six months ended June 30, 2018 is consistent with the comparable periods in the previous year.
+The expense for the three and nine months ended September 30, 2018 is lower than the comparable periods in the previous year due to the OTCQX no longer requiring a Principal American Liaison be retained by the Company.